If you notice signs of a stroke - call 999

 Stroke is sudden and can be devastating, but for some people, there are new horizons beyond it.
 Watch our video to hear Mark and Paul talking about

 life after a stroke, read Ken's story of learning to communicate again after a stroke and read how staying active after a stroke helped Margaret with her recovery.

 This short illustrated leaflet explains the symptoms, causes and types of stroke.
 It tells you what you might expect from your recovery and explains how stroke and heart disease are linked.
 It's suitable for you if you've had a stroke or have been told you are at risk of having one.

-Caring for someone who’s had a stroke
+Order or download Caring for someone who’s had a stroke

 You may be looking after someone because they’ve recently had a stroke.
 The amount of support they’ll need will depend on the impact of the stroke and their recovery.

 There’s lots of information and support to help you if you’ve taken on a caring role, including:

 information on managing their condition and reducing the risk of further events